-The most common sleep-related breathing disorder is obstructive sleep apnea, which is estimated to affect 10% of men and 4% of women between the ages of 35 and 65.
+The most common sleep-related breathing disorder is obstructive sleep apnea, which is estimated to affect more than 25 percent of adults between the ages of 30 and 70 years.
 Obstructive sleep apnea is defined by periods of not breathing during sleep, which are typically followed by loud gasping for air.
 Sleep apnea may cause daytime sleepiness, contribute to high blood pressure, and increase the risk of stroke or heart attack.
 The NorthShore Sleep Center is one of the area's leaders in sleep apnea diagnosis, as well as sleep apnea treatment.

 Obstructive sleep apnea results from collapse of the upper airway.
 This may be due to large tonsils, a big uvula, or fatty deposits inside the throat resulting in a small airway.
 During sleep, the muscles that keep the airway open relax.
 Sleeping supine (on your back) usually increases the chance of having sleep apnea.